frederic-perez/AmE-dictionary/data/idioms.md

 __figure it out__
 __file 13__ (file thirteen) A wastepaper basket. _We don’t need those reports anyway—you can put them in file 13._ _I’m afraid that the papers you want went into file thirteen two days ago._
 __fill in__ :two: __4__ To inform one of something.
 In this usage, a noun or pronoun can be used between “fill” and “in.” _Fill me in—what happened at the party last night?_ _The weekly newsletter is intended to fill in everyone about company policy, but no one reads it._ _Thank you for filling us in._
-__fill up__ __4__ To put fuel in a vehicle’s gas tank. _Let me just stop and fill up before we get on the highway._
+__fill up__ :two: __4__ To put fuel in a vehicle’s gas tank. _Let me just stop and fill up before we get on the highway._
 __filled to the brim__ :two: __1__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is filled to the brim!_ _A city practically filled to the brim with entertainment._ __2__ Intensely experiencing a particular feeling or emotion. _She is filled to the brim with nervous energy now that her performance is just a week away._
-__final cut__ The completed and finalized edited version of a film, as authorized by its director and producer.
+__final cut__ :two: The completed and finalized edited version of a film, as authorized by its director and producer. _We finished shooting last week, but it will likely be another several months before we’re ready with the final cut._
 __find (one‘s) bearings__ To recognize or determine one’s orientation, position, or abilities relative to one’s surroundings or situation. _It took me a little while to find my bearings in the new office, but after a week, I felt as if I’d been working there for years._
 __find (something) out the hard way__ To learn or discover something through personal experience, especially that which is difficult, painful, or unpleasant.
 Can also be phrased as “find out about something the hard way.”
 __finders keepers(, losers weepers)__
 __finger on the pulse__
 __finger-licking good__ Very tasty.
 __fingers crossed__ An expression of hope that something one desires will come to pass or turn out to be true.
 A truncated version of the phrase “keep your fingers crossed.”
+__finish off__
 __fire hose__ :two: A strong, heavy stream of something. _When I defended my dissertation, it felt like the questions were coming at me like a fire hose._
-__fire-breathing__ (used as a modifier before a noun) Particularly ardent, vehement, or excoriating in speech or behavior.
-Likened to a dragon or other creature able to shoot streams of fire from its mouth.
+__fire-breathing__ :two: (used as a modifier before a noun) Particularly ardent, vehement, or excoriating in speech or behavior.
+Likened to a dragon or other creature able to shoot streams of fire from its mouth. _Their fire-breathing boss had all the employees constantly on edge._
 __fired up__ Excited; enthusiastic. _How can you be so fired up at this time of the morning?_
 __firing both barrels all the time__ _You know your father: firing both barrels all the time._
 __first and foremost__ :three::hammer:
+__first impression__ The initial, introductory evaluation upon meeting a person, encountering something, or experiencing a situation for the first time. _I had a bad first impression of the job when, on my very first day, the boss humiliated me in front of everyone in the office._
 __first off__
-__first port of call__ The first place where one stops to visit, accomplish something, or begin a process.
-Taken from nautical terminology, referring to the first port that a seafaring vessel calls in to at the beginning of a voyage.
+__first port of call__ :two: The first place where one stops to visit, accomplish something, or begin a process.
+Taken from nautical terminology, referring to the first port that a seafaring vessel calls in to at the beginning of a voyage. _The president’s first port of call on his re-election campaign will be his hometown._
 __first things first__ :three::hammer:
 __fish eye__ _Nobody on the bus would give you the fish eye if you were a grown man and happened to be reading it._
 __fit like a glove__ To fit perfectly.